abhiraman9012/children-video-/README.md

 2. Copy and paste the code above
 3. Replace `YOUR_GEMINI_API_KEY` with your actual Gemini API key
 4. Run each cell in sequence
-5. When prompted, authenticate with Google Drive to save your outputs
+5. The code will use its built-in Google Drive API functionality (in google_drive_upload.py) to handle uploads
-6. The generated video will be available in your Google Drive and also displayed in the notebook
+6. The generated video will be displayed in the notebook and can also be downloaded directly

 ### Troubleshooting Colab Issues

 - If you encounter memory errors, try using a Colab Pro subscription for more resources
 - For TTS issues, you may need to restart the runtime after installing dependencies
-- To save generated content permanently, make sure to mount Google Drive successfully
+- If Google Drive API uploads fail, check your API credentials or use the direct download option

 ## Usage